cryptoparty/handbook/src/chapter_06_email_encryption/06_daily_gpg_usage.md

 What to do when you have lost your secret key, or forgot your passphrase
 ------------------------------------------------------------------------

 During the creation of your key-pair, the OpenPGP wizard offered you the possibility to create a so-called revocation certificate.
 This is a special file you send to others in the advent you have to disable your key.
 If you have a copy of this file, sending the revocation key is simply sending the file as an attachment to all your friends.
 You can no longer send signed mails (obviously, because you have lost your secret key).
 That doesn't matter.
 Send it as a normal mail.
-The revocation certificate file could only have been created by the owner of the secret key and proofs he or she wants to revoke it.
+The revocation certificate file could only have been created by the owner of the secret key and proves he or she wants to revoke it.
 That's why it should normally be kept hidden from others.

 If you do not have the revocation certificate, there exists no other option than for you to contact your friends personally and convince them your key is lost and that they should no longer trust it.